-Shared Ownership also known as Part Buy – Part Rent, is a scheme operated mainly by housing associations, which enables a purchaser to buy a share of a property (ranging between 25% and 75%) and pay a subsidised rent on the remainder.
+Shared Ownership also known as Part Buy – Part Rent, is a scheme operated mainly by housing associations, which enables a purchaser to buy a share of a property and pay a subsidised rent on the remainder.
 The more of the property that is purchased, the less rent is paid.

 You must not be able to afford a suitable property that fulfils your needs on the open market.